liuyax0818/tdesign-mobile-vue-starter-community/docs/pages/search.md

 **Search Input Module**

 - Basic input box functionality
-- Supports clear button to quickly clear history input
+- Supports clear button to quickly clear search history
 - Supports cancel button on the right to return to the previous page
 - Maximum input length is `20` characters
 - When there is input, provides a one-click clear button